Berlin-Institute-of-Health/Genkidata/README.md

 ## Use
 1. Download dependencies
 `pip install -r requirements.txt`
-2. Upload your own opts and compositions into the folders or use the sample ones.
+2. Save your own opts and compositions into the folders or use the sample ones.
 XML compositions are not supported.
 3. Run Genkidata
 `python3 genkidata.py`